luoshanico/InvestmentDashboard/README.md

 2. The user is unable to bring other assets (e.g. crypto or cash) into the same view.
 3. The user is limited to showing actual transactions, and cannot input hypothetical transactions for "what-if?" analysis.

-This project was designed to overcome these limitations.
+I wanted to build a simple dashboard with these three features.

 ### Learning objectives